-Other graduates choose paths in the outdoors, municipal recreation and nonprofit sectors of the profession.
-These careers include positions as recreation center directors, recreation center specialists, outdoor education specialists, camp directors, nature interpreters, park rangers, aquatic specialists, campus recreational sport directors, play center facilitation/directors and employee recreation services and sport directors.
+Graduates also choose paths in the outdoors, municipal recreation and nonprofit sectors of the profession.
+These careers include positions as recreation center directors, recreation center specialists, outdoor education specialists, camp directors, nature interpreters, park rangers, aquatic specialists, campus recreational sport directors, play center facilitation/directors, and employee recreation services and sport directors.

 The Department of Recreation and Tourism Management is accredited through the Council on Accreditation of Parks, Recreation Tourism and Related Professions (COAPRT) and the Association for Experiential Education (AEE).

 Clubs and Societies

 The Tourism, Hospitality and Recreation Management Association (THRMA) is a student club created by and run by students in the department.
 Special opportunities for leadership and professional development are created by student involvement.

 The department offers five scholarships annually: